 The Curriculum office oversees the development, review, and revision process of Career and Technical Education frameworks.
 This process involves stakeholders throughout the state of Arkansas and is an ongoing and critical component to ensuring Arkansas students are engaged in current and relevant learning.

-Career and technical education help students acquire skills needed to begin the path to their occupational goals.
+Career and Technical Education (CTE) help students acquire skills needed to begin the path to their occupational goals.
 Upon completion of the CTE program area courses, students will possess marketable job skills as well as college and career readiness skills needed to be successful in their chosen career path.

 The Program Areas in ARCareerEd develop and offer various content-related professional development sessions for teachers, administrators, and CTE coordinators.
 These sessions are held at various locations across the state to enable all to participate.
 The following page contains a list of upcoming professional development sessions and registration information.